MichaelsPlayground/FirebaseLinkBase/setup_firebase.md

 not your regular Google account.
 This is because you cannot delete projects no longer in use and reuse the project space again - you have to wait some weeks before the console accepts new projects.

+**Error note**: If you are using the given (default) "applicationId" = "com.google.firebase.quickstart.auth" you will run into the problem that the Google authentication will fail, see step 3 action 9.
+If you want to avoid this you should better rename the applicationId (find it in the modules/apps build.gradle file for the "auth" module) to a unique one.
+I have chosen "de.androidcrypto.firebase.quickstart.auth".
+Please keep in mind that you need to change the applicationId on all further modules as well !

 ## step 1: get your project data

 Your Firebase project is bundled with your Java (Kotlin) project in Android Studio AND with the local keystore